Skip Navigation

 The Athenaeum

-A group of people stand outside a large, peach-colored building with tall columns and the word ATHENAEUM on the pediment, surrounded by trees and a streetlamp on a sunny day.
+A group of people stands outside a peach-colored Greek Revival building with tall columns and a sign reading ATHENAEUM, while a guide gestures toward the entrance on a sunny day.

-A historic, pink-colored building with columns and a triangular pediment labeled ATHENAEUM stands on a brick sidewalk at a street corner under a clear blue sky.
+A historic pink and cream Greek Revival-style building labeled ATHENAEUM stands on a brick sidewalk at a street corner, with leafless trees and a streetlamp nearby under a clear blue sky.

 01 | 10